What Type of Lawyer Makes the Most Money?

 Which Type of Law Has the Highest Paid Lawyers?

-Attorneys who choose to practice in procedural law that require specialized knowledge can earn more than attorneys who practice in other areas of law.
+Attorneys who practice in specialized procedural law can earn more than those in other areas of law.

 However, a specific area of law does not guarantee that an attorney will earn more than lawyers working in areas that are in high demand.
 Below are descriptions of some areas of the highest-paid law and how much an attorney might earn if they choose to practice in that area of law.